NearBee/Capstone-Project/README.md

 ---

 Temporary readme for CS50w final project, will be updated once the project is near finish/finished.
+Project name subject to change.

 ### MUST:
 - Have a "Distinctiveness and Complexity" header section that explain and satisfies the requirements for being more complex and distinctive compared to the previous projects in the course.